-Also, I’m giving away one of my favorite new Scanning for High Volatility Trading Strategies: The Counterintuitive Way tutorials.
+Also, I’m giving away one of my favorite trade strategies that works in trading the markets.
 Just fill out the yellow form at the top of the sidebar on the right.
 Once you do that, I’ll personally send you an email with the first video.

 Those interested in Scanning for High Volatility Trading Strategies: The Counterintuitive Way that works in today’s markets also showed an interest in this video:

 Subscribe to my YouTube Channel for notifications when my newest free videos are released by clicking here: